GlobedGD/argon-server/docs/client-api.md

 The response is of the general response format, [see below](#response-format).
 The data object has the following properties:

-* `success` - boolean, represents whether the challenge has been now successfully verified
+* `verified` - boolean, represents whether the challenge has been now successfully verified
-* `authtoken` - string, if `success` is `true`, then this is the generated authtoken for the user
+* `authtoken` - string, if `verified` is `true`, then this is the generated authtoken for the user
-* `pollAfter` - integer, if `success` is `false`, then this is the duration (in milliseconds) that the client should wait before polling the server again
+* `pollAfter` - integer, if `verified` is `false`, then this is the duration (in milliseconds) that the client should wait before polling the server again

 # GET /v1/challenge/verifypoll